 He is one of the most successful boccia players from the powerhouse Thailand.
 With four Paralympic and three World Championships titles, Vongsa is in a league of his own.
 The 31-year-old, who took up the sport in 2003, was part of the victorious Thailand mixed BC1-2 team who won the first ever gold medal in boccia at the Paralympic Games, at the 2012 Games in London.
 Since then, Vongsa has been instrumental in the success of Thailand’s team events in Rio 2016 and Tokyo 2020 Paralympic besides World Championships.
 He also has individual BC2 gold and silver medals from Rio 2016 and Tokyo 2020 Games.

-The top doubles player is the biggest hope for Indonesia at the Tokyo 2020 Paralympics where badminton makes its debut in September 2020.
-The 27-year-old, who has more gold than any other medal in her glittering cabinet, is aiming to win three gold in women’s SL4 category.
-At the BWF Para Badminton World Championships 2019, Oktila won claimed three medals as promised, two gold (singles and mixed doubles) and silver in women’s doubles SL3-SU5 category.
-In her singles, she avenged her 2017 Worlds defeat to her Chinese nemesis Cheng Hefang 21-16, 21-16 in the finals.
+Leani Ratri Oktila is the most successful Indonesian athlete at any single Olympic or Paralympic Games ever.
+The top doubles shuttler along with her partners clinched the women’s doubles and mixed doubles SL3-SU5 titles while settling for silver in women’s singles SL4 at the Tokyo 2020 Games.
+The 27-year-old, who has more gold than any other medal in her glittering cabinet, also was a sensation at the BWF Para Badminton World Championships 2019 winning three medals – two gold (singles and mixed doubles) and a silver in women’s doubles SL3-SU5 category.
 She also has two gold and a silver from the Indonesia 2018 Asian Para Games.